 And it was raining in Los Angeles on and off consistently.
 It rained the DAY BEFORE.
 We ended up working with Little Knights to have a back up plan if it rained.
 (Tip #1: back up plans for the uncontrollable factors).
 But,all in all it was a great day; even the weather cooperated!

 Huck was not normally scheduled to be with us that weekend.
-We “negotiated” that time with his mother, which can then always be touch and go when it’s not court ordered time (any divorced/blended families out there here me on this??).
-But my worry was for not because we picked him up early that day and he had a blast at his party.
+We negotiated that time with his mother, and it worked out perfectly.
+He had a blast at his party.

 I wanted the kids to be comfortable, but still look cute.
 And I wanted to wear this yellow polka-dot dress!
 I didn’t realize until I got there, but I fully matched the cake!
 My color scheme was blue, white and yellow with pops of red.
 I did a whole post recently rounding up some of my favorite summer dresses, so check it out if you’re looking for parties, weddings, etc. I added the yellow silk dress I’m wearing here (with pockets!) to the post.